-The Railway Work, Life and Death project is making use of accident reports produced by the Railway Inspectorate, the body appointed by the state to oversee railway safety.
-The reports give details – sometimes rather brief, amounting to only a few hundred words – of investigations into railway worker accidents from the later 19th century to the start of the Second World War.
-We want to unlock the mass of details – some minor, some startling, all significant – they contain, and show how valuable they can be as a means of accessing the experience of working on the railways at the start of the 20th century.
+The Railway Work, Life and Death project is trying to improve our knowledge and understanding of railway worker accidents from the later 19th century to the start of the Second World War.
+We want to unlock the mass of details – some minor, some startling, all significant – contained in a variety of sources, and show how valuable they can be as a means of accessing the experience of working on the railways at the start of the 20th century.

 This work is an innovative attempt to build stronger connections between museums, volunteers and academic researchers.
 It draws upon recent moves towards crowd-sourcing and the idea of ‘citizen scientists’ as interested people freely giving their time, interest and energy to projects that benefit all involved, as well as the wider public.

 The project is a great chance not only for the volunteers to contribute to cutting-edge research, but also to shape its direction.
 Volunteers are doing important work in collating details of the accidents, making them more easily available for everyone, and much more quickly than had it just been one or two people working on the task.
 At the same time, it’s not just about transcription; we’re also interested in the volunteers’ thoughts and the questions they might have as they read through the reports.